 Corbridge Medical Group is a thriving, busy, town practice with around 7000 patients, covering an area of 350 square miles including many outlying villages.
 There has been a group practice in Corbridge since the 1940’s.
 This was based initially in Bridge House with Drs Gas, Basham & Hird being one of the more memorable trio of partners practising by this well known Tyne crossing.
 Although technology has changed the core values of the practice have remained the same over time.
 So although modern, innovative and up to date we are committed to our patients, value continuity, are team orientated and enjoy coming to work.

 The current partnership is comprised of Roger Dykins (1996) Sally Parkin (2012), Ashleigh Willins (2012) Neil Stanley (2013), Tom Schatzberger (2016) and Rob Barker (2017).
-We have a weekly partners’ meeting with our practice manager with each partner overseeing specific areas of organisational and clinical work.
-By sharing responsibility, with the support of our practice manager and PHCT, we feel that this keeps the partnership healthy.
+We have a weekly partners’ meeting with our practice manager, Julie Johnston (2004), with each partner overseeing specific areas of organisational and clinical work.
+By sharing responsibility, with the support of our practice manager and the wider team, we feel that this keeps the partnership healthy.